metacpan/metacpan-cpan-extracted/distros/W/WebService-Braintree/README.pod

 use WebService::Braintree::ApplePay;
 use WebService::Braintree::ApplePayCard;
 use WebService::Braintree::CreditCard;
+use WebService::Braintree::CreditCardVerification;
 use WebService::Braintree::Customer;
 use WebService::Braintree::CustomerSearch;
 use WebService::Braintree::DisbursementDetails;
 use WebService::Braintree::Discount;
 use WebService::Braintree::Dispute;
 use WebService::Braintree::DisputeSearch;
+use WebService::Braintree::DocumentUpload;
 use WebService::Braintree::ErrorCodes;
+use WebService::Braintree::EuropeBankAccount;
+use WebService::Braintree::IbanBankAccount;
+use WebService::Braintree::IdealPayment;
 use WebService::Braintree::Merchant;
 use WebService::Braintree::MerchantAccount;
 use WebService::Braintree::PartnerMerchant;